NivaldoFarias/translate-react/.github/instructions/markdown.instructions.md

   - Verify all links are functional and use proper relative paths
   - Check that code blocks have correct language identifiers
   - Ensure heading hierarchy is logical and follows document structure
-  - Validate that examples are relevant to AluTrip project context
+  - Validate that examples are relevant to project context
   - Review table formatting and alignment

 ### Documentation Maintenance [P1]